cmjio/mac-setting-up/02 - Development Environment/02 - Sublime Text 2.md

 If you would like to use a good looking theme that's compact and has Retina display support, then you will be very interested in the [Phoenix theme](http://netatoo.github.com/phoenix-theme/), it is beautiful and can be configured to be pretty compact.
 The instructions are the same as the theme below, or just go to it's GitHub and follow the instructions there.

-Alternatively, if you would like to use the Soda theme, which is pretty well known, then follow the steps below to install it:<br />
+Alternatively, if you would like to use the Soda theme, which is pretty well known, and use a modified version myself, then follow the steps below to install it:<br />
 1. Download the Soda theme: [GitHub > buymeasoda > soda-theme](https://github.com/buymeasoda/soda-theme)<br />
 OR<br />
 Install it with the Package Control package.
 Shift+Command+p type "install", press enter.
 Now type "soda theme" and select the right option, it is now installed.